kunle009/FoundationDesign/README.md

 FoundationDesign is a python module to be used for the design and analysis of different foundation types in accordance to the Eurocode 2.
-This project is an attempt to have a free standalone python package that can be used to analyse and design foundations with results as good as paid softwares.
+This project is an attempt to have a free standalone python package that can be used to analyse and design foundations with results as good as paid software's.
 This module will be useful in determining:

 - The critical bending moments in the foundation